ClementHoedenaeken/Hardware-Software-Platform-project-TMP100/Explanations.md

 ## This file contains the explanations of the project

-It is organised in 2 main parts :
+It is organised in 3 main parts :
 1. Explain the general structure of the project
 2. Explain the configuration of the project for our specific sensor

-# Hardware-Software Platforms--Temperature sensor
-In this file,  you will find how you can proceed to use a temperature sensor.

-Hello everybody!
-We are two students from the Polytechnic faculty of Mons!
-We are first degree master students.
-We are in the "Electrical Energy and Smart Grids" finality.
-The objective of the project is to implement an interface between the sensor and the FPGA through a FPGA.
-The needed details about this project are available just below, but don't worry, there are many other informations in the Explanations.md file.
+3. Explain how to implement this project in practice (*Tutorial*)

 # General structure

 To understand the general structure of the project, let us consider the following scheme.